THE LAW FILE

-Jolette Law is in her second season as an assistant coach at the University of Tennessee.
+Jolette Law is in her fourth season as an assistant coach at the University of Tennessee.
 Formerly the head coach at the University of Illinois from 2007-12, Law joined the Lady Vol family on May 2, 2012, and is part of head coach Holly Warlick's first staff.

-On the recruiting front, Law helped Tennessee reel in the No. 2 signing class in the country in 2012, including a pair of McDonald's High School All-Americans (Jordan Reynolds, Mercedes Russell) and the nation's No. 1 player in Russell.
+On the recruiting front, Law helped Tennessee reel in the No. 3 signing class in the country in 2013, including a pair of McDonald's High School All-Americans (Jordan Reynolds, Mercedes Russell) and the nation's No. 1 player in Russell.
 In 2014, Tennessee added the No. 6 class in the nation, anchored by McDonald's All-Americans Jaime Nared and Alexa Middleton.
 The haul of top-ranked players continued in 2015, as prep senior Cooper was rated as high as No. 1 by some high school scouting services.

 Long regarded as one of the top assistant coaches in the country, Law was named the seventh head women's basketball coach at the University of Illinois on May 11, 2007.
 During her tenure in Champaign, she led the Illini to a pair of postseason appearances while turning heads on the recruiting trail.